Citco Security Center

 Don’t reveal too much

 Avoid oversharing your personal information on social media sites.
-Don’t provide information about your physical address, where you work or attend school.
+Don’t provide information about your physical address/location (also by turning off the location services/Global Positioning System - GPS in your mobile device), where you work or attend school.
 Never reveal personal information that might be the answer to a secret question used to reset your password.

 The trick is to treat your personal data as you would your money.